-Jazz FM fills the each weekday with pure jazz from 10am to 2pm, only getting into traffic and news in the early morning and late afternoons.
-Evenings and weekends get more specialized, making Jazz FM a great choice for both dedicated jazz lovers and causal listeners seeking a nice workday alternative.
+Jazz FM fills the each weekday with pure jazz from 10 am to 2 pm, only getting into traffic and news in the early morning and late afternoons.
+Evenings and weekends get more specialized, making Jazz FM a great choice for both dedicated jazz lovers and casual listeners seeking a nice workday alternative.

 Previously known as Kiss 92 FM, this station spent several years as the more rock heavy JACK FM before reverting to the Kiss branding in 2009.
 Now KiSS 92.5 plays current hits, including a lot of R&B and pop.

 Indie88 launched in August of 2013 as Canada’s first Indie station.
 They play a good mix of both established and up-and-coming indie bands.

 The Move plays a variety of throwback songs from the 1990s and 2000s.